 Totally!
-Every year, TCAF needs about 125 enthusiastic volunteers to make TCAF happen and you could be one of them… but you missed your shot for 2012.
-Check the site for 2013 info in January 2013.
+Every year, TCAF needs about 200 enthusiastic volunteers to make TCAF happen and you could be one of them… We ask anyone interested in volunteering for TCAF to get information on our volunteer information page above.

 I have more questions!